 We climb the steep-sided Llullucha valley past a rushing stream and through enchanted native polylepis woodland.
 Crossing the rim of a small plateau, we abruptly find ourselves in the puna, the treeless grasslands of the high Andes.
 The trail traverses an open slope opposite mighty mountain crags as we ascend to the first and highest pass, Warmiwañusca (4,200m/13,776ft).
 Here we encounter spectacular views of the trail ahead to the second pass, and look back to the sweeping snowpeaks and valleys of the Huayanay massif.
-The trail to the floor of the forested Pacaymayo valley, where we make camp.
+The trail leads to the floor of the forested Pacaymayo valley, where we make camp.

 Day 3- Pacaymayo - Wiñay Wayna

-We pick up an Inca stairway and ascend again past the small Inca site of Runkuracay.
+We pick up on an Inca stairway and ascend again past the small Inca site of Runkuracay.
 As we reach the second pass, the landscape opens onto spectacular new views to the snowpeaks of the Pumasillo range.
 We descend to the ruins of Sayacmarca (Inaccessible Town), an intricate labyrinth of houses, plazas and water channels, perched precariously on a rocky spur overlooking the Aobamba valley.
 The Inca trail, now a massive buttressed structure of granite paving stones, continues along the steep upper fringes of the cloud forest through a colorful riot of orchids, bromeliads, mosses and ferns.
 At the third pass pinnacles topped with Inca viewing platforms overlook the archaeological complex of Phuyupatamarca (Cloud-level Town).
-Pausing to explore the wondrous maze of Inca stone towers, fountains and stairways that spillins down the mountainside here, we begin a long descent through ever-changing layers of cloud forest.
+After pausing to explore the wondrous maze of Inca stone towers, fountains, and stairways that spill down the mountainside here, we begin a long descent through ever-changing layers of cloud forest.
 An Inca stairway partly cut from living granite leads us finally to our camp by the ruins of Wiñay Wayna (Forever Young), the largest and most exquisite of the Inca Trail sites.

 Day 4-Wiñay Wayna - Machu Picchu - Cusco

-An early morning hike takes us across a steep mountainside through lush, humid cloud-forest of giant ferns and broad-leaf vegetation.
-Suddenly we cross the stone threshold of Intipunku (Sun Gate) and encounter an unforgettable sweep of natural beauty and human artistry –a backdrop of twisting gorge and forested peaks framing the magical city of Machu Picchu.
-We complete the final leg down the royal flagstone walkway, past outlying shrines and buildings and into the heart of Machu Picchu, where we spend the rest of the morning with a guided tour of the highlights and some individual exploring among Machu Picchu’s multitude of hidden nooks and corners.
-In the early afternoon a bus takes us to the small town of Aguas Calientes, where we board our return train to Cusco.
+An early morning hike takes us across a steep mountainside through a lush, humid cloud-forest of giant ferns and broad-leaf vegetation.
+Suddenly we cross the stone threshold of Intipunku (Sun Gate) and encounter an unforgettable sweep of natural beauty and human artistry –a backdrop of twisting gorges and forested peaks framing the magical city of Machu Picchu.
+We complete the final leg down the royal flagstone walkway, past outlying shrines and buildings and into the heart of Machu Picchu where we spend the rest of the morning with a guided tour of the highlights and some individual exploring among Machu Picchu’s multitude of hidden nooks and corners.
+In the early afternoon a bus takes us to the small town of Aguas Calientes where we board our return train to Cusco.